iqbal-lab-org/paper_pfalciparum_DBs/README.md

 ### plasmo_paralogs

-#### Requirements

-joint_genotyping
+Requirements: joint_genotyping

 #### Function

-Produces sequences of the paralogs to study, makes MSAs, translates to protein, makes clusters using cd-hit.
+Produces sequences of all the genes in the gramtools-built and genotyped PRG.
+So-named because also concatenates paralog sequences together (e.g., DBLMSP and DBLMSP2)

 ## Development